-News / ENG Vehicle
+News/ENG Vehicle

-News or ENG systems may use a combination of 8400 and 8500 modules.
-While the 8400 has SDI I/O, the 8500 has SDI, component analog and composite analog I/O. The wide variety of input feeds often encountered can be easily handled with an Avenue system.
+The wide variety of input feeds often encountered can be easily handled with an Avenue 8500 based system.
+Inputs are accepted ranging from composite or component video with analog audio, to SDI with embedded audio, AES audio, or analog audio accompanying the video stream.
 Robust signal handling ensures proper time base correction for nearly any source from a consumer VHS machine to an unlocked portable camera.
-Proc Amp functions in the 8400 include video and chroma gain and pedestal, NTSC style hue rotation and a predictive video signal legalizer.
+Proc Amp functions in the 8500 include video and chroma gain and pedestal, NTSC style hue rotation and a predictive video signal legalizer.
 Noisy signals can be cleaned up effectively with the motion and scene adaptive 8520 DNR.
 There are operator controls for many choices including automatic and manual modes.
 In the manual mode noise reduction factor is adjustable as is the noise threshold.
 The show noise and split screen selections allow viewing of effectiveness of your DNR settings.

-Audio is ingested by the 8410 or 8510 Audio Processor submodule from analog (8510 only) or AES sources and/or disembedded from the SDI video stream.
+Audio is ingested by the 8510 Audio Processor submodule from analog or AES sources and/or disembedded from the SDI video stream.
 The internal four channel audio mixer/router provides level control, mixing of sources and nearly unlimited swap or shuffle of channels.
-The 8400 and all other modules may be monitored and adjusted with the comprehensive Avenue control system.
+The 8500 and all other modules may be monitored and adjusted with the comprehensive Avenue control system.
 Graphical interface is utilized with the Avenue PC application running on a laptop or desktop, while the Avenue Touch Screen with touch and rotary controls can be simultaneously used.